 Engaging in regular deal reviews and quarterly business reviews (QBRs) with your team can also provide excellent opportunities to assess where your clients fit in your company’s overall big picture.

-Platforms like the Lucidchart Sales Solution can help sales teams make these critical account decisions.
+Platforms like Lucidchart can help sales teams make these critical account decisions.
 Account maps make it simple for account managers to track deal progress.
 They also showcase the relationships between different people at each company you work with and highlight the key decision-makers that you should be contacting.
 By diving deeper into deal status and relationships, it becomes clear where your executive will have the most influence.